jeremytammik/tbc/a/1795_material_asset_prop.md

 Balaji and I have been able to access each and every parameter of the material, appearance asset, thermal asset, and physical asset EXCEPT for the keywords parameter that lives on the Identity tab of the Material UI in Revit.
 We can connect to the keywords for all of the assets above but would like to also connect to the keywords that live on the material itself.

-To access this data, we used the code snippets shared on The Building Coder blog to implement the following:
+To access this data, we used code snippets shared on The Building Coder blog to implement the following:

 <pre class="code">
 <span style="color:blue;">void</span>&nbsp;GetElementMaterialInfo(&nbsp;<span style="color:#2b91af;">Document</span>&nbsp;doc&nbsp;)